overture-stack/docs/website/docs/use-docs/ai-assisted-data-discovery/02-connect-a-host.md

 ## Install LM Studio

 [Download and install LM Studio](https://lmstudio.ai/) for macOS, Windows, or Linux.
-LM Studio bundles a local model runtime with a chat UI, so the model runs on your machine and nothing leaves it (principle 1).
+LM Studio bundles a local model runtime with a chat UI, so the model runs on your machine and nothing leaves it.

 ## Choose a local model